publicissapient-france/XBToolkit/README.md

 // 1.
 Create an HTTP client:
 id httpClient = [XBHttpClient httpClientWithBaseUrl:@"http://myfancyblog.com"];

 // 2.
-Instantiate an dataLoader from your HTTP client and a given resourcePath:
-XBHttpJsonDataLoader *dataLoader = [XBHttpJsonDataLoader dataLoaderWithHttpClient:httpClient resourcePath:@"/wp-json-api/get_post/?slug=xbtoolkit-is-nice"];

-// 3.
 Instantiate an dataMapper, allowing the response to be deserialized to a given class (e.g. WPPost):
 XBJsonToObjectDataMapper *dataMapper = [XBJsonToObjectDataMapper mapperWithRootKeyPath:@"post" typeClass:[WPPost class]];

+// 3.
+Instantiate an dataLoader from your HTTP client and a given resourcePath:
+XBHttpJsonDataLoader *dataLoader = [XBHttpJsonDataLoader dataLoaderWithHttpClient:httpClient resourcePath:@"/wp-json-api/get_post/?slug=xbtoolkit-is-so-sweet" dataMapper:dataMapper];

 // 4.
 Create the data source from the dataLoader and the dataMapper:
-XBReloadableObjectDataSource *dataSource = [XBReloadableObjectDataSource dataSourceWithDataLoader:dataLoader dataMapper:dataMapper];
+XBReloadableObjectDataSource *dataSource = [XBReloadableObjectDataSource dataSourceWithDataLoader:dataLoader];

 // 5.
 Load the data:
-[dataSource loadDataWithCallback:^() {
+[dataSource loadData:^(id operation) {
 	NSLog(@"%@", dataSource.object.slug); // Prints "my-great-post"
 }];
 ```